Home » My Child Suffers From Epilepsy: What Disability Tax Credits are Available?

 Getting Help

-The application process is pretty straight forward if you know what you’re doing – but not everyone does.
+The application process is pretty straightforward if you know what you’re doing – but not everyone does.
 Don’t hesitate to ask a professional tax accountant for help.
-It’s important that you are receiving all the benefits that are available to you, in order to make your life as easy as possible.
+You must be receiving all the benefits that are available to you, to make your life as easy as possible.

-Once you’ve applied for the DTC once, the process only gets easier each year.
+Once you’ve applied for the DTC, the process only gets easier each year.
 Just remember – you must notify the government immediately if your child’s condition changes.